1. Invest with confidence

 The rising cost of living in recent years has been a major cause for concern for many Canadians.
 According to a 2024 survey by the National Payroll Institute and Financial Wellness Lab of Canada, approximately 41% of respondents feel financially stressed.

-Budgeting and tracking can help you understand where your money is going, allowing you to identify areas where you’re overspending.
+Budgeting and tracking can help you understand where your money is going, so you can make every dollar work for you.